Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - mThrottleTrimmed [-75 -> 75] reduces the movement range required to hit 100% by 25% in both directions.
 - mThrottleFullNonLinear [-100 ~> 100] allows full range movement, with a custom axis curve.
 Fast->Slow curve.
 - mThrottleFwdNonLinear [0 ~> 100] enabled Forward Only Axis, with a custom axis curve.
 Fast->Slow curve.

+### ThrottleOverride [Value 1 or 0] ###
+- Allows replacement of the Throttle Axis Preset Toggle to custom mappings, set in the user preferences.
+- If you find you do use the Throttle presets very often, then you can replace them with your own custom commands.
+Both Up and Down directions can be mapped to any 'Pulse' command, with Middle considered Off.
+- If you enable this option, you will not be able to change your Throttle Axis Curve during gameplay.
+- Default is 0.

+### ThrottlePresetDEF [Values See Above] ###
+- When ThrottleOverride is enabled, this will determine what Default Throttle Behaviour will be applied on script startup.
+- Example: mThrottleFullScale

+### ThrottlePresetUPALT/ThrottlePresetDWNALT [Value Variable] ###
+- When ThrottleOverride is enabled, this value will determine what custom 'Pulse' mapping is applied to the UP/DOWN directions of the Throttle Preset Toggle.
+- These variables have no pre-defined defaults.
+- Note: To avoid potential 3-way mapping conflicts, the MIDDLE position on the Toggle will remain NULL/Empty.

+### DisableLEFTTHRAxis [Value 1 or 0] ###
+- This setting will disable the Left Throttle Axis, leaving only the Right Throttle Axis enabled for ED.
+- By Default, whenever a Throttle Preset is applied, it is applied to both the Left & Right Throttle Axes.
+- ED only requires one axis to be mapped.
+- Freeing Up the Left Throttle Axis potential could allow another axis from another device to be included in the virtual device.

+` `
+## -> JOYSTICK AXIS ##
+### JoystickOverride [Value 1 or 0] ###
+- Allows replacement of the Joystick Axis Preset Toggle to custom mappings, set in the user preferences.
+- If you find you do use the Joystick presets very often, then you can replace them with your own custom commands.
+Both Up and Down directions can be mapped to any 'Pulse' command, with Middle considered Off.
+- If you enable this option, you will not be able to change your Joystick Axis Curves during gameplay.
+- Default is 0.

+### JoystickPresetDEF [Value 2, 1 or 0] ###
+- When JoystickOverride is enabled, this will determine what Default Joystick Behaviour will be applied on script startup.
+- Joystick Curve Presets are ->		Fast = 0		Standard = 1 (default)	 		Slow = 2

+### JoystickPresetUPALT/JoystickPresetDWNALT [Value Variable] ###
+- When JoystickOverride is enabled, this value will determine what custom 'Pulse' mapping is applied to the UP/DOWN directions of the Joystick Preset Toggle.
+- These variables have no pre-defined defaults.
+- Note: To avoid potential 3-way mapping conflicts, the MIDDLE position on the Toggle will remain NULL/Empty.

 ` `
 ## -> SHIP/SRV PIP CONFIG ##